evanthegrayt/vimfiles/README.md

 ...or just delete the line entirely.

 ### Not all configurations are in your vimrc; where are they?
-Functions, autocommands, and gui settings are under `pack/settings/start` to make my `vimrc` cleaner, as I rarely edit these.
+Functions, autocommands, and GUI settings are under `pack/settings/start` to make my `vimrc` cleaner, as I rarely edit these.

 Also, a lot of people put file-type related settings -- such as indentation,